 After the game, Anderson said the free throws helped him find his rhythm, "To see the ball actually go through the hoop for the first time in the tournament did a lot for me mentally, and helped me loosen up a little bit."

 SFU reversed their strategy on the offensive end, and established Brown in the paint.
 He scored seven straight points for the Red Flash that cut the Robert Morris lead to just eight points at the 4:48 mark.
 Back-to-back triples by freshman point guard, and rookie of the year (NEC), Malik Harmon, cut the deficit to just four with 3:34 remaining.

 It was sophomore forward Ronnie Drinnon's turn after that: he was fouled going for an offensive rebound, made both free throws, and then stole a pass at the top of the circle that he took the distance for an easy dunk.

-The Red Flash were led by Brown's 18 points on 5-9 from the field, and 8-11 from the charity stripe.
+SFU was led by Brown's 18 points on 5-9 from the field, and 8-11 from the charity stripe.
 Millaud-Meunier had 15 points on 4-13 shooting, and was 2-10 from beyond the arc.

 Toole described the game as 'interesting' but was focused on the end result, "The goal of this time of year is to continue your season, and that's exactly what we did."

 The Colonials will play the fourth-seeded Mount St. Mary's Mountaineers on Tuesday night at 7pm on ESPN2 for the NEC Championship and automatic bid to the NCAA Tournament.
 Senior point guard Anthony Myers-Pate couldn't envision it any differently, "It's wonderful.
 I think we have some hostility between us two, they put us out last year, so we're going to go into this game with a chip on our shoulder."